 Why You Will Love This Recipe

 - This quinoa chili recipe is very easy to make.

 - It’s made in one pot, so you won’t have to wash any extra dishes.

 - This hearty chili is made with simple ingredients that most people have in their fridge and pantry.

 - This vegan quinoa chili is perfect if you have veggie-haters in your family because it’s packed with vegetables, but you won’t notice them once the chili is done cooking.

 - Both vegans and meat-eaters will enjoy it.

-Here is the list of ingredients you will need to make a batch of this easy chili.
+Here is the list of ingredients you’ll need to make a batch of this easy chili: